farnswj1/JokesAPI/README.md

 # Jokes API
-This app, built with Django, React, and Material-UI, allows users to read jokes that were extracted from Reddit.
+This app allows users to read jokes that were extracted from Reddit.

 ## Setup
 The project uses the following: